Villingen (Schwarzwald) station: History

 The building was built before 1869.
 The station was owned by the Grand Duchy of Baden State Railway (Großherzoglich Badische Staatseisenbahnen).
 Since, however, it was the terminus of the Rottweil–Villingen railway of the Royal Württemberg State Railways (Königlich Württembergischen Staats-Eisenbahnen), a locomotive shed and residential building for railway staff were operated by the Württemberg Railways in Villingen in Baden.
 The two railways shared a goods shed.

 The central block of the present-day entrance building has been renovated several times, most recently on the occasion of the 1000th anniversary of Villingen in 1999.

 The Black Forest Railway was electrified in 1972.
 The section from Offenburg to Villingen was electrified on 28 September 1975 and the line from Villingen to Constance in 1977.
 The electrification of the line to Villingen brought the amount of electrified railway in the West Germany to 10,000 km, which is marked by a memorial plaque at the station.

+The station was upgraded to make it fully accessible ib 2020 and 2021.
+For this purpose two lifts were installed and the platforms were raised to allow the level boarding of trains.
+The cost was €15.8 million and the city contributed €1.2m, the state €0.5m and the rest was funded by Deutsche Bahn.